NSKomodo/JTSidePanels/README.md

 Alternatively, you can setup a git submodule and reference the files in your Xcode project.
 I prefer this method as it enables you to receive bug fixes/updates for the project.
 ` git submodule add https://github.com/itsProf/JTSidePanels.git JTSidePanels `

+License
+---

+The software in this repository is released under the MIT license.